-While we only sourced prices for cavity wall insulation to a 3-bed semi-detached home, we can use the “per square metre” figure to easily calculate the cost for other homes:
+While I only sourced prices for cavity wall insulation to a 3-bed semi-detached home, we can use the “per square metre” figure to easily calculate the cost for other homes:

 Government-Backed Discounts and Schemes

-Over the years, there have been various green schemes, and the most recent – The Green Homes Grant – ended on the 31st March 2021.
+Over the years, I have seen various green schemes come and go, and the most recent – The Green Homes Grant – ended on the 31st March 2021.

 In the UK, energy companies offer heavily discounted or free insulation to homeowners and some private tenants, provided that at least one person in the home receives certain benefits.